nhsbsa/nhsbsa-digital-playbook/src/rtl/environments.md

 ## Local

 Developers and Testers write and execute code on their own workstations for rapid development, debugging, and verification.
 SaaS based solutions often provide a user specific development environment that is analogous to a local environment.

-Promotion of locally developed changes to higher environments must always be via code commits to the version control system ([Git](../../development/dev-git/))

 * **Containerisation** - Use [Docker](https://www.docker.com/) to replicate dependencies consistently
 * **AWS Cloud emulation** - Use [LocalStack](https://github.com/localstack/localstack) to replicate AWS cloud environments locally